 Today’s Uzbekistan has a developed tourism infrastructure with various services provided.
 An excellent holiday in the country can be spent depending on income and preferences: you can stay either in a five-star hotel or in a modest traditional Uzbek guesthouse; you can opt for an exciting adventure tour (jeep safari, skiing and heli-skiing, paragliding, mountain hiking and climbing, etc.), a beach leisure stay, a guided sightseeing tour, etc.

+Location.
+Uzbekistan is a country in Central Asia, lies mainly between two major rivers, the Syrdarya and the Amudarya.
+Uzbekistan is bordered by Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan and Turkmenistan.
 Almost two-thirds of the country’s territory is desert and steppes; the rest part of it is mountains, valleys and oases.

 Electric power: 220 V AC, 50 А; CEE 7 standards 2-pin plugs and sockets.

 Visa-free regime for up to 30 days has been established for citizens of more than 70 countries.

 A great number of other countries can obtain an e-visa to Uzbekistan by simply visiting the governmental http://evisa.mfa.uz